ZenUml/core/README.md

 ![editor](./docs/images/editor-sample.png)
 # ZenUML/Core
-ZenUML is JavaScript-based diagramming tool that uses Markdown-inspired text definitions and a renderer to create and modify sequence diagrams.
+ZenUML is JavaScript-based diagramming tool that requires **no server**.
+It uses Markdown-inspired text definitions and a renderer to create and modify sequence diagrams.
 The main purpose of ZenUML is to help documentation catch up with development.